ferdaber/react-focus-within/README.md

 )
 ```

-**Why is this?** This is due to how native or passthrough `onBlur` and `onFocus` events are triggered immediately by React, whereas the `onBlur` and `onFocus` events triggered by other `FocusWithin` components are delayed by a `setTimeout` to determine if focus actually has changed inside it, which can lead to out-of-order event triggering when the two are mixed. _This solution is not great_ and if you have any suggestions, feel free to open a PR!
+**Why is this?** This is due to how native or passthrough `onBlur` and `onFocus` events are triggered immediately by React, whereas the `onBlur` and `onFocus` events triggered by other `FocusWithin` components are delayed by a `setTimeout` to determine if focus actually has changed inside it, which can lead to out-of-order event triggering when the two are mixed. **Again, you should not be encountering this in common usage.**

 ### Props API